MESSELMIyahya/NoorJs/docs/doc.md

 `setEvent` it is a method in the constructor that let you add events to your component element and it the recommended to add events ,this method takes two params:

 1. `event`: the event name like `onClick`,`onBlur` and all the dom events.
-2. `callback`: a callback function that will run whenever this event is triggered and it has one param which's the event object.
+2. `callback`: a callback function that will run whenever this event is triggered and it has one param which is the event object.

 ```jsx
 import { Component,FCRendered } from "@noorjs/core";